grnet/synnefo/astakosclient/docs/index.rst

 *exception* **AstakosClientException**
     Raised in case of an error.
 It contains an error message and the corresponding http status code.
-Other exceptions raise by astakosclient module are derived from this one.
+Other exceptions raised by astakosclient module are derived from this one.

+*exception* **BadValue**
+    A redefinition of ValueError exception under AstakosClientException.

+*exception* **InvalidResponse**
+    This exception is raised whenever the server's response is not valid json (cannot be parsed by simplejson library).

 *exception* **BadRequest**
     Raised in case of a Bad Request, with status 400.